 Parent & Caregiver FAQ

-The Boys and Girls Clubs of San Leandro offers school-based expanded learning programs, school year day camp, summer camp, and a year-round teen center known as THE CLUB.
-We currently offer Expanded Learning Programs at 17 elementary and five middle schools across San Leandro and San Lorenzo.
+Boys & Girls Clubs of San Leandro offers school-based Expanded Learning After-School Programs, school year day camps and summer camps.
+We currently offer Expanded Learning Programs at 19 elementary and five middle schools in San Leandro, San Lorenzo, South Hayward and Union City.
 Enrollment for grant-funded programs may be limited or prioritized for qualifying families.
-We also offer a teen program for high school students at our Clubhouse; more information on THE CLUB can be found here.
+We also offer a teen program for high school students at our Clubhouse; more information on THE CLUB can be foundhere.

 Program structures vary by site.
 All programs have common core components, including snack/supper time, physical activity, academic support, enrichment activities, and time to collaborate with peers.